 Once all the paperwork is received, it will take about 25 business days to process and issue survivor payments.
 Benefits and health care will be paid out to your beneficiaries according to the payment plan you chose at retirement.

 - If you selected Single Life Plan, you beneficiaries will not receive pension benefits or access to any available health care plans.

-- If you chose either the Joint Life or Multiple Life plans, you beneficiaries will receive benefits and health care.
+- If you choose either Joint Life or Multiple Life plans, your beneficiaries will receive benefits and access to health care.

 Survivors of retired members or disability benefit recipients may qualify for a death benefit.